 Spatial organization within cells | mechanism and regulation of dynein

 We are investigating the mechanisms by which molecules are spatially organized within living cells.
 A main focus is on dynein, a large but poorly understood motor protein that uses ATP hydrolysis to transport cellular components and signals along microtubules.
 The overarching goal of our research is to understand how dynein works as a force-generating machine, and how dynein molecules are regulated to bring about coherent cellular functions.
 We are also interested in how defects in the dynein machinery cause human disease, and how dynein operates with the other class of microtubule motor, kinesin.
-Core techniques in our research are cryo-electron microscopy, protein engineering, and single-molecule fluorescence microscopy.
+Core techniques in our research are cryo-electron microscopy, protein engineering, cell biology, and single-molecule fluorescence microscopy.

 We gratefully acknowledge support from the Wellcome Trust, Royal Society, and BBSRC.

 A Wellcome Trust funded postdoctoral position is available!
 For more details and to apply, click here.
 The deadline for applications is 12 Nov 2017.

 Anthony is giving talks at the Dynein 2017 International Workshop in Japan in October and at ASCB 2017 in Philadelphia in December.

 Stephanie Webb joins the lab for a PhD rotation project.
 Welcome Steph!

 We have collaborated with Bara Malkova at Science Animated () to create impressions of dynein-2 in action (see image 2 in the slider).
 This work is featured in a forthcoming review article from the lab.

 Paper on dynein-2 auto-regulation is published in Nature Structural & Molecular Biology.
 Congratulations Kat and Miro!

 Kat gives a talk at the British Microtubule Meeting!